You have so many choices for free writing software

 There is also an in-built spellchecker.

-As far as free book writing software goes, Shaxpir offers you a huge range of features.
+As far as free book writing software or author app goes, Shaxpir offers you a huge range of features.

 It is available for Mac and PC with offline plus cloud access.